oslocyclotronlab/oslo-method-software/README.md

                                                      Oslo, October   23.
 2015
                                                      Oslo, November  11.
 2015
                                                      Oslo, December  15.
 2015

+For questions or issues with installation, you may also contact Jørgen E. Midtbø, j.e.midtbo@fys.uio.no.

 *****************************************************************************

 OsloSoftware is copylefted free software: you can redistribute it and/or